There are no open positions at this time.

 Animal Care Internship

-Description: Intern will learn to prepare and distribute diets (fish, otters, rats, amphibians, reptiles, birds.
-They will also prepare enrichment for otters (possibly more species) clean and disinfect exhibits, scrub and power wash exhibits, clean filters, learn daily/weekly maintenance of a fish system.
-The intern will learn the basic components of the animal care job at the Great Lakes Aquarium.
-They will prepare a specific project (chosen by the student and the coordinator together) that is a learning experience for the intern and beneficial to the Great Lakes Aquarium, so that it can be used in the future by other interns or staff.
+Description: Interns will learn to prepare and distribute diets (fish, otters, amphibians, reptiles, birds), as well as learn the science behind water quality testing and filtration of animal exhibits.
+They will also clean and disinfect exhibits, scrub and power wash exhibits, clean filters, learn daily/weekly maintenance of a fish system, fish health, record keeping and prepare enrichment for the animals.
+Intern will learn the basic components of the animal care job at the Great Lakes Aquarium.
+They have the opportunity to prepare a specific project (chosen by the student and the coordinator together) that is a learning experience for the intern and beneficial to the Great Lakes Aquarium, so that it can be used in the future by other interns or staff.

-Interested?
-Please send a resume and cover letter along with this application to Tara Lieberg, Intern Coordinator, Great Lakes Aquarium, 353 Harbor Drive, Duluth, MN 55802 or email@example.com.
-You may also contact Tara with questions at 218-740-3474 ext.
-1050.
+TO APPLY: Please send a resume and cover letter along with the appropriate application to Heidi Nelson, Great Lakes Aquarium, 353 Harbor Drive, Duluth, MN 55802 or firstname.lastname@example.org.
+You may also contact Heidi with questions at 218-740-3474 ext.
+1049.

-We offer job shadow opportunities in animal care for middle and high school students on a case by case basis.
-Please call our curator Heidi Nelson at 218-740-2049 for available times and opportunities.
+We offer job shadow opportunities in animal care for middle and high school students on a case-by-case basis.
+Please call or email Heidi Nelson at 218-740-2049 or email@example.com for available times and opportunities.
 Please allow at least one week to arrange this experience for yourself or a student.